CyVerse-learning-materials/foss/docs/01_intro_open_sci.md

         Data that are 'available upon request' do not meet the FAIR data principles.

 ???
-Question "True or False: Online Universities and Data Science Boot Camps like UArizona Online, Coursera, Udemy, etc. promote digital literacy and are Open Educational Resources?"

-    ???
-Success "Answer"

-        False

-        These examples are for-profit programs which teach data science and computer programming online.
-Some may be official through public or private universities and offer credits toward a degree or a certificate.
-Some of these programs are [known to be predatory](https://www.highereddive.com/news/court-fines-ashford-university-and-zovio-224m-for-misleading-students/620058/){target=_blank}.

-        The organizations we have [listed above](#material-pillar-open-educational-resources) are Open Educational Resources - they are free and available to anyone who wants to work with them asynchronously, virtually, or in person.

-???
 Question "Using a version control system to host the analysis code and computational notebooks, and including these in your Methods section or Supplementary Materials, is an example of an Open Methodology?"